The Minecraft Archive Project

 The kids who grew up playing ZZT are now artists, game designers, and programmers.
 But many of the worlds they created are gone.
 ZZT worlds were shared through BBSes and online services like CompuServe.
 When the Internet took over, those services shut down and the worlds were lost.
 It's estimated that only half the ZZT worlds ever created still survive.

 In the early 2010s I realized that history was repeating itself.
-This time, the blocky game with the embedded programming language is Minecraft.
-Kids and teenagers are creating worlds, putting a lot of work into them, and sharing them on unreliable file-hosting sites.
-In the 2020s they'll be artists, game designers, and programmers.
-They'll get nostalgic, start thinking back on the game that showed them how fun it was to create their own worlds... and it'll all be gone.
+This time, the blocky game with the embedded programming language was Minecraft.
+Kids and teenagers were creating worlds, putting a lot of work into them, and sharing them on unreliable file-hosting sites.
+Some of those kids are now artists, game designers, and programmers.
+Soon they'll get nostalgic, start thinking back on the game that showed them how fun it was to create their own worlds... and it'll all be gone.

 In the Collection